Friday 30th of March: pick up at Brussels airport

 We will drive to the market place in the center of Antwerp.
 Once weve seen the official start, we will continue our journey to view the race at multiple locations on the course.

-In the morning we take you along for a bike ride to Breskens, a suburb of Sluis (charming old port town in Zeelandic Flanders).
-Through the flat landscape of the Flemish and Dutch polders we lead our way.
+In the morning we take you along for a bike ride through the flat landscape of the Flemish polders.
 In comparison with our adventure of last saturday a calm and easy ride, unless the wind is our contestant today.
-Following the boarders of the Westerschelde we arrive at Breskens.
-In this old fishing-village and former garrison ( build in 1603 ) we'll take a break.
-The "Bressiaonians" live mainly of tourism and fishing.
-Let's enjoy their sumptuous fish- and seameals.
-After our quickening lunch we drive with our mini-bus to Bruges, those who desire to finish the trip on bike, are wellcome and can overcome the last 40 kms.
 In the afternoon, everyone is free to discover Bruges.
 Bruges, the Venice of the North and the capital of West Flanders, is one of the most famous Belgian cities and by UNESCO in 2002 declared "World HeritageCity ".
 That same year, the residents of Bruges boasted the heritage, culture, history and art-historical patrimony, celebrating the title 'Cultural Capital of Europe'.
 Bruges is a rich city in every meaning of the word.
 Because of the long history there is much to tell about Bruges and its famous inhabitants like Jan Breydel, Pieter De Coninck, Jan van Eyck, Simon Stevin, Its thus not surprising that this city has a very high tourism rate.
 Tourists can discover breathtaking monuments, informative and interesting museums, city tours in horse carriages, boat tours on the famous canals of Bruges and a web of little streets to wander about.
 Youll be able to discover the city after this interesting bike ride.
+You can't visit Blegium without visiting a local brewery.
+We will get a guided tour in the brewery "Brugse Zot" and get to taste its different beers afterwards!

-Tuesday, 4th of April: ride to the Tour of Flanders museum & visit brewery "Roman"
+Tuesday, 3rd of April: ride to the Tour of Flanders museum

 This morning well go for a ride to the Tour of Flanders museum in Oudenaarde.
 The Tour of Flanders Centre is located in the historical heart of Oudenaarde and is an interactive museum.
 A visit consists of ten different themes.
 At your convenience there will be a museum guide.
 He will bring back alive all the cycling legends.
 You might even get a chance to meet one of them!

-Thursday, 6th of April: bike ride along the Flemish polders
+Thursday, 5th of April: bike ride along the Flemish polders and witness the last post at the Menin gate.

 Today we explore the polders.
 Old creekbridges take you to historic settlements.
 We drive back through the Meetkerke Moere.
 On the way you will meet a number of medieval waterways as Ieperlee, Ede North and Zydelinge.